Shingles Painful Rash: Understanding the Varicella-Zoster Virus

 Shingles Vaccine

-- The Shingrix vaccine is highly effective.
+- Called Shingrix vaccine is highly effective.

-- It is recommended for adults over 50.
+- Recommended for adults over 50.

 Who Should Get Vaccinated?